Scraayp/scraayp/README.md

 - 🔭 I’m currently working on a discord bot.
 - 🌱 I’m currently learning C#, React and CSS
-- 📫 How to reach me: scraayp@gmail.com
+- 📫 How to reach me: hello@michalk.nl
 - 😄 Pronouns: He/Him, it